Welcome Message For A New-Born

 Reading time: 5 minutes

-Erik in May 1974.
+Yours truly in May 1974.

 On the brink of a brave new year, I’d like to bring a George Carlin quote to mind:

-“The true owners of this country (the USA) don’t want good education, that’s not in their interest. --- They don’t want a population capable of critical thinking. --- All they want, is: obedient workers.”
+“The true owners of this country (the USA) don’t want good education, that’s not in their interest.
+They don’t want a population capable of critical thinking.
+All they want is obedient workers.”

-“Furthermore you are regarded a citizen of a particular nation.
-We will teach you about nations, the current laws of the nation you are born into, and inform you about the repercussions if you break those laws.
 Then there’s also such a thing called unwritten laws.
 These are more like social guidelines, which means that most people in a society expect you to show certain behaviour because that’s supposedly ethical.
-There are no legal repercussions if you do not comply to social guidelines, but we will inform you how people might treat you if you don’t comply, and what you might expect if you do.
+There are no legal repercussions if you do not comply to social guidelines, but we will inform you how people might treat you if you don’t comply, and what you can expect if you do.

-“Learn to see that life is a process in constant change.
+“Learn to see that all life is a process in constant change.
 Inside you, cells die all the time and new ones are being created.
 In your organs chemical changes happen continuously.
 According to your activities and circumstances, your thinking changes all the time due to thousands of synapses that are fired in your brain.
 In other words, change in your body and mind happens endlessly and is inevitable.
 This process corresponds with everything you are going to observe and experience: all that you’ll see, hear, smell, taste, feel, and think, is everlasting change.
 This is nothing be afraid of.
 As a matter of fact, if you learn to embrace change, you can enjoy life with a vigour and zest unknown to most.

-“In the process of growing up, you are going to lose yourself.
-That is to say you will develop a personality, attached to your name.
+“In the process of growing up you are going to lose yourself, which means that you will develop a personality attached to your name.
 Before you lack the tools to describe what you experience, you have an impersonal outlook on the world.
-As soon as you learn to communicate with people, you will develop a personality.
+Yet as soon as you learn to communicate with people, you will develop a personality.
 While in this phase, you will become entangled in the world of opposites.
 This is necessary and unavoidable, so embrace it.
 You will learn the meaning of words like good, evil, love, hate, passion, reason, approval, disappointment, life and death.
-Since life is continuous change, you will learn that every state you find yourself in will at some point pass and transform into another state.
+Since life is continuous change, you will learn that every state you’ll find yourself in will at some point pass and transform into another state.
 Always.

-“Oh yes, and don’t forget to have a lot of fun!”
+“Oh yes, and always have the support of a joyful state of mind!”

 Jolly greetings, and a joyous, blissful, peaceful, and loving new year to all.